-For the IPDL models, we use the exogenous price index as an instrument and construct instruments for the two log-share terms as the predicted values from regressions of these terms on the two sets of instruments and a constant.
-For the measured in terms of market shares: General Mills and Kellogg's, Nabisco and Ralston, and Post and Quaker.
+For the IPDL models, we use the exogenous price index as an instrument for the price and construct instruments for the two log-share terms as the predicted values from regressions of these terms on the two sets of instruments described just above, and a constant.
+For the RCL models, we first estimate using the exogenous price index, the set of second-order polynomial bases of cost shifters and continuous exogenous characteristics, the set of BLP-type instruments, and a constant as instruments.
+Then, based on these estimates, we compute the optimal instruments and estimate using these instruments.